autoplot/documentation/javadoc/org/das2/components/propertyeditor/PropertyEditor.md

+# org.das2.components.propertyeditor.PropertyEditor

-# org.das2.components.propertyeditor.PropertyEditorThis class implements a Hierarchical property editor
+This class implements a Hierarchical property editor

-PropertyEditor( Object bean )
+# PropertyEditor( Object bean )
 create a PropertyEditor for the bean.

 ***